Chapter 469 — Purposes

 Powers of County and Multicounty Authorities

-Gives county and multicounty housing authorities the same powers as city housing authorities within their area.
+Gives county and multicounty housing authorities the same functions, powers, duties, and limitations as city housing and …

 469.008